wojdyr/fityk/doc/ref.rst

 - if the argument starts with ``=->``, the string following ``=->`` is regarded as a command and executed
-  (otherwise, it is regarded as a filename).
+  (otherwise, it is regarded as a filename),

-- if the filename has extension ".fit" or the file begins with a "# Fityk" string, it is assumed to be a script and is executed.
+- if the filename has extension ".fit" or the file begins with a "# Fityk" string, it is assumed to be a script and is executed,

-- otherwise, it is assumed to be a data file.
+- otherwise, it is assumed to be a data file;
-  (columns and data blocks can be specified in the normal way, see <dataload>).
+  columns and data blocks can be specified in the normal way, see :ref:`dataload`.

 .. highlight:: none